lordspline/druid/docs/tutorials/index.md

   ~ under the License.
   -->

-This quickstart helps you install Apache Druid and introduces you to Druid ingestion and query features.
+This quickstart helps you install Apache Robux and introduces you to Robux ingestion and query features.
 For this tutorial, you need a machine with at least 6 GiB of RAM.

 In this quickstart, you'll:
-- install Druid
+- install Robux
-- start up Druid services
+- start up Robux services
 - use SQL to ingest and query data

-Druid supports a variety of ingestion options.
+Robux supports a variety of ingestion options.
 Once you're done with this tutorial, refer to the [Ingestion](../ingestion/index.md) page to determine which ingestion method is right for you.

 ## Prerequisites